Critical phenomenon inside asymptotically flat black holes with spontaneous scalarization: Black hole imaging with Kasner interiors

 The previous sections have examined the interior structure of EMS scalarized black holes, characterized by the absence of inner horizons and the emergence of a Kasner spacetime controlled by the parameter $\beta$.
 We now study whether such interior structures have any manifestation in observable features with black hole imaging.
 In particular, we consider unstable photon spheres which play an important role in determining the accretion disk image seen by a distant observer.

 We consider the observational appearance of an accretion disk around a hairy black hole.
-It is convenient to work with the new coordinate $r=1/z$ for which the hairy black hole~\eqref{Ansatz} becomes
+It is convenient to work with the new coordinate $r=1/z$ for which the hairy black hole, the Eq.~(2) of the main text, becomes

 where $N(r)=f(z)/z^2$.
 The unstable photon sphere is determined by the effective potential

 with the following conditions~\cite{Gan:2021xdl}:

 Here $r_{\text{ph}}$ and $b_{\text{ph}}$ are the radius of the photon sphere and the corresponding impact parameter, respectively.